TUW-GEO/pytesmo/README.rst

     :target: https://pytesmo.readthedocs.io/en/latest/?badge=latest

-pytesmo, the Python Toolbox for the Evaluation of Soil Moisture Observations, is a package/python toolbox which aims it is to provide a library that can be used for the comparison and validation of geospatial time series datasets with a (initial) focus on soil moisture.
+pytesmo, the Python Toolbox for the Evaluation of Soil Moisture Observations, is a package/python toolbox which aims to provide a library that can be used for the comparison and validation of geospatial time series datasets with a (initial) focus on soil moisture.

 Documentation & Software Citation